-Smyrna was destroyed by the Turks in 1922 during the Greco-Turkish war (1919 – 1922) but Alec and his parents were British subjects, they were evacuated to Malta by British Royal Marines in September 1922, ahead of the Turkish re-possession of Smyrna at the end of the Greco-Turkish War (1919-1922).
+Smyrna was destroyed by the Turks in 1922 during the Greco-Turkish war (1919 – 1922) but Alec and his parents were British subjects, they were evacuated to Malta by British Royal Marines in September 1922, ahead of the Turkish destruction of Smyrna at the end of the Greco-Turkish War (1919-1922).
 Following the death of his father in 1922, Alec and his mother moved to the UK in 1923.
 Alec studied engineering at Battersea Polytechnic in London.
 He failed his mathematics exams three times and subsequently called pure mathematics ‘the enemy of every creative genius’.

-Issigonis went into the motor industry as an engineer and designer working for Humber and did some motor racing during the 1930s and 1940s.
-In 1936 he moved to the Morris Motor Company at Cowley working on an independent front suspension system for the Morris 10.
-The war prevented this design from going into production but it was later used on the MG Y Type.
-He worked on various projects for Morris through the war and towards its end started work on an advanced post-war car codenamed Mosquito that became the Morris Minor, which was produced from 1948 until 1971.
-In 1952, just as BMC was formed by the merger of Morris and the Austin Motor Company, he moved to Alvis Cars where he designed an advanced saloon with all aluminum V-8 engine and experimented with interconnected independent suspension systems.
-This prototype was never manufactured because its cost was beyond Alvis’s resources.
+Issigonis joined the motor industry as an engineer and designer working for Humber and did some motor racing during the 1930s and 1940s.
+In 1936 he moved to the Morris Motor Company and worked on an independent front suspension system for the Morris 10.
+He worked on various other projects for Morris through the war and towards its end started work on an advanced post-war car codenamed Mosquito that became the Morris Minor, which was produced from 1948 until 1971.

 At the end of 1955 Issigonis was recruited by BMC to design a new model car for them.
 In August 1959 he helped launch the Morris Mini Minor and the Austin Se7en were launched in August of 1959.
 In later years the car would become known simply as the Mini.
 The Mini went on to become the best selling British car in history with a production run of 5.3 million cars.
 This ground-breaking design, with its front wheel drive and phenomenal space efficiency, is still being manufactured to this day (2019) and has been the inspiration for almost all small front-wheel-drive cars produced since the early 1960s.